 - Metal Roofing comes in several different styles.
 Standard metal comes in large panels that attach to your roof decking and are ideal for areas where heavy snowfall is prevalent and where fire danger is high.
 Metal roofing tiles and shingles are also available, though they are typically more costly than panel-style metal.
 All metal roofing products are likely to last for a very long time (and often carry a warranty for 40 or more years); additionally, if you speak with your insurance company before you install, you may be able to get a reduction in your insurance premiums due to the added safety.
 Metal is more expensive than asphalt and its appearance doesn’t appeal to everyone, but if you are in the market for a new roof, this material is well worth looking into.

-Need to find a pro for your Roof Installation?Find Pros
+Ready to start your Roof Installation?Find Pros

 - Tile Roofing Materials are high end installations that are as costly as they are attractive.
 Traditional tile (generally a burnt orange color) is a favorite of the southwest; its appearance is unique, but its performance may be an even bigger draw for many homeowners.
 Tile can last for more than 70 years in the right environment, but in areas where hurricanes, tornados, hailstorms, or heavy snow and ice accumulations are an issue, it may be more of a hassle than its hefty price tag would suggest.
 Additionally, because it is a very specialized material, it may be very difficult in some areas of the country to find an experienced installer or repair company.
 If you are thinking of installing tile roofing materials on a house that has a different roof type in place, you should be aware that this material is far heavier than other options and may require some structural adjustments be made in order to handle the extra weight.